ccrma/chugins/DbImgTools/README.md

 [DbSpectral](DbSpectral/README.md) is a time-varying audio filter described by an image file.

-[DbImgSampler](DbImgSampler/README.md) base be used to sample an image for the purposes of producing control parameters for other audio processing tools.
+[DbImageSampler](DbImageSampler/README.md) base be used to sample an image for the purposes of producing control parameters for other audio processing tools.

 ## License

-DbImgTools are open-source.
+DbImageTools are open-source.
 Sub-components are subject to their own licenses.
 Unless otherwise stated, this code is subject to the to the MIT license: